offish/steam_community_market/README.md

 from steam_community_market import *
 ```

-Then, create an instance of the `Market` class specifying the currency you want to use:
+Then, create an instance of the `Market` class, specifying the currency you want to use:

 ```python
 market = Market(currency=SteamCurrency.USD)
 ```

-Now you can use the various functions provided by the library to interact with the Steam Community Market API.
+Now you can use the various functions provided by the library to interact with the [Steam Community Market](https://steamcommunity.com/market/) API.

 ## Examples